mlfoundations/dclm/README.md

 4. **Monitor and tear down**:
    You can track the progress of data processing via the `global_stats.jsonl` file in the output directory.
 After the job finishes, you can tear down your cluster via `ray stop` (in the local cluster case) or `ray down <your_cluster_config>` (in the AWS EC2 case). **THIS IS VERY IMPORTANT TO NOT INCUR ADDITIONAL COSTS WHEN USING EC2!**

+## Deduplication
+To deduplicate the raw text as we have done in DCLM-Baseline, use the tools provided in the [dedup](dedup/) subdirectory.
+Here we include several rust tools for deduplication, but we recommend using BFF, located in [dedup/bff](dedup/bff).
+Specific instructions to run deduplication are contained in the readme in each of the directories containing the rust tools.

+We note that the code in [dedup](dedup/)  specifically refers to inter-document fuzzy deduplication, i.e., identifying near-duplicates across documents in the corpus.
+Tooling built in Ray to identify exact content and URL duplicates is contained in [ray_processing/dedup_jsonl.py](ray_processing/dedup_jsonl.py) (but we do not use this form of dedup in DCLM-Baseline).

 ## Tokenize and Shuffle
 After processing the raw text, you should convert it into tokenized datasets and perform shuffling for training: